For the Prospective DPT Student

 DPT PROGRAM COSTS

-The Board of Trustees of the CSU system has adopted the recommended Doctor of Physical Therapy Tuition Fee to be set at $8652 per semester, which is $25,956 per calendar year, or $77,868 for the entire three-year program.
+The Board of Trustees of the CSU system has adopted the recommended Doctor of Physical Therapy Tuition Fees and campus fees to be set at $8074 per semester for tuition and $714 per semester for manditory campus fees, which is $26,364 per calendar year, or $79,092 for the three-year program.
+The tuition fees and campus fees listed are accurate at the time of posting and are subject to change.
+NON-RESIDENT TUITION is $372.00 per unit plus the tuition fees and campus fees listed above.

 DPT Program Overview